When it comes to WiFi modules and development boards for IoT projects, developers, manufacturers, and hobbyists have plenty to choose from.

 It also supports WPA2 and WPS2.0 security standards.
-The power management subsystem includes integrated DC-DC converters that support a wide range of voltages and also enable low-power consumption modes.
-This device can connect to any 8-bit, 16-bit or 32-bit MCU with the help of SPI or UART interface.
+The power management subsystem includes integrated DC-DC converters that support a wide range of voltages and enable low-power consumption modes.
+This device can connect to any 8-bit, 16-bit, or 32-bit MCU with the help of an SPI or UART interface.

 IoT WiFi MCU Module: CC3200

 Texas Instruments CC3200 is the industry-first WiFi certified single chip MCU with built-in WiFi connectivity created specifically for IoT.

 The application MCU subsystem features ARM-Cortex M4 running at 80 MHz with embedded RAM, ROM, wide variety of peripherals such as parallel camera interface, UART, SPI, I2C, and many more.